devdavidkarlsson/kubernetes-ingress-controller/docs/examples/externalnamestrippath.md

 " | kubectl create -f -
 ```

 3. Create an Ingress to expose the service in the host `foo.bar`.
+With an annotation referencing the KongIngress.

 ```bash
 echo "